In the Fourth Year: Political Institutions

 Wells regarded the end of the "Teutonic dynastic system in Europe" as an inevitable consequence of Allied victory in World War I. To survive, the British monarchy "must speedily undergo the profoundest modification," perhaps by "the Anglicization of the royal family by national marriage."

 Analyzing the concept of democracy, Wells noted that in contemporary conditions it is an impossibility, at least as the term was understood by the ancient Greeks who coined it.
 In current conditions, the term is confusingly embraced both by those who "believe that the common man can govern," and by those who "believe he can't."
 Wells distinguished delegate democracy (which governs through a majority vote by delegates) from selective democracy (which governs by "persons elected by the common man because he believes them to be persons able to govern") and favoured the latter; "I believe that 'delegate democracy' is already provably a failure in the world."
 Wells endorsed "Proportional Representation" (now known as the single transferable vote) as a way to overcome party politics in the selection of worthy individuals.

 Reception

-In the Fourth Year was widely read.
-The essays it contains led Walter Lippmann (who had edited the pieces for publication in The New Republic) to seek out Wells when he visited England in August 1918, and their meetings influenced the US State Dept. document interpreting President Wilson's Fourteen Points address.
+In the Fourth Year, it was widely read.
+The essays it contains led Walter Lippmann (who had edited the pieces for publication in The New Republic) to seek out Wells when he visited England in August 1918, and their meetings influenced the US State Dept document interpreting President Wilson's Fourteen Points address.
 The end of the war came too quickly, however, for Wells's notion of a democratically elected Peace Conference to have any chance of realisation.

 A shortened version of the book was published by the League of Free Nations Association.